Skip to main content

 tip

-You may open multiple dialogs for the same command, prepare input arguments in each of them and then use their execute button - for fast commanding with different inputs.
+You can open multiple dialogs for the same command, prepare input arguments in each, and then use their execute buttons for quick execution with different inputs.